HimeshLK/HimeshLK/README.md

 - 👨🏻‍🎓 An `Undergraduate` at the Department of Computer Science & Informatics at <a href="https://uwu.ac.lk/">Uva Wellassa University</a> pursuing B.Sc.
 (Hons) in Industrial Information Technology.
 And A Law Student, Following LLBs at University of london.

-- 🌏 I'm living now in Gampaha, Sri Lanka.
+- 🌏 Living now in Gampaha, Sri Lanka.

-- 🤝 I’m available for freelancing.

 - 🌱 Currently going tru Flutter, Firebase, React, SQLite and Laravel.

-- 👨🏻‍🔬 I love learning about `new technologies`, `computer science` & `coding`.
+- 👨🏻‍🔬 Love learning about `new technologies`, `computer science` & `coding`.

 - 📫 Reach me **himehfernando.it@gmail.com**